openstack/manila/doc/source/admin/hpe_alletra_mp_b10000_driver.rst

 - Only NFS protocol is supported; CIFS/SMB is not supported
 - Share networks are not supported (driver_handles_share_servers must be False)
 - Share shrink is not currently supported
+- Creating a share from a snapshot is not supported
 - Share migration is not supported
 - Share replication is not supported
 - Share groups and consistency groups are not supported